karic-kenan/kotlin-primer/docs/inheritance.md

 ### Inheritance syntax

-- **Base Class:** This is your parent class that shares its functionality.
+- **Base class:** This is your parent class that shares its functionality.
 In our upcoming zoo example, this might be the `Animal` class.
 ```kotlin
 open class BaseClass(val property1: Type, val property2: Type) {
     // method that can be overridden in derived class